 Kansas City and the Cordish Companies have successfully transformed the district, an area in which nobody wanted to live just a short while ago, into what is now the heartbeat of the city; a reinvented thriving neighborhood.

-Contributing greatly to the vibe of KCP&L is its commitment to Kansas City’s rich tradition of music, art, sports and diverse community.
-Public art, magnificent murals created by local artists are celebrated along side new traditions such as citywide watch parties in the covered plaza, bringing the community together in this downtown playground.
+Contributing greatly to the vibe of KCP&L is its commitment to Kansas City’s rich tradition of music, art, sports, and diverse community.
+Public art, and magnificent murals created by local artists are celebrated alongside new traditions such as citywide watch parties in the covered plaza, bringing the community together in this downtown playground.

 Among the many celebrated artists is Kansas City-based muralist Alexander Austin.

 When SPD designed the first phase of the District, Alexander Austin was engaged to produce two murals on back walls of the district celebrating Kansas City’s Negro League Baseball and Kansas City’s Jazz history.
 These murals are adored and celebrated by the City.

 When Two Light Luxury Apartments was being designed, the team realized that the Negro League Baseball mural was going to be hidden, so the team engaged Austin to recreate the mural on the North side of the Two Light building facing the District.